Early results from GLASS-JWST. XI: Stellar masses and mass-to-light ratio of z>7 galaxies

 Prior to {\em JWST}, numerous studies have relied on the UV stellar luminosities to estimate the stellar mass of high redshift galaxies, lacking rest-frame optical and near infrared data, by adopting an average (stellar) mass-(UV)luminosity correlation.
 This correlation has been used to estimate the stellar mass function by converting the UV luminosity function \citep[e.g.][]{gonzalez11,song16,kikuchihara20}.

 Fig.~\ref{fig:massmuv} shows the mass-luminosity relation compared with previous estimates from the literature.
-At variance with previous works, our data do not show a correlation between mass and UV absolute magnitude, with a Pearson coefficient equal to -0.29.
-Moreover, the marginal anticorrelation disappears if the three highest redshift sources are excluded (Person coefficient equal to -0.1).
+At variance with previous works, our data do not show a correlation between mass and UV absolute magnitude, with a Pearson coefficient equal to -0.37 (a similar value is obtained limiting the fit to $z<9$ sources, for a cleaner comparison with previous studies).
 We note that the luminosity range probed by our data is limited due to the small volume of our observations, insufficient to include the brighter and rarer sources.
-Nevertheless, the scatter at $M_{1500}>-20$ is very large (roughy two orders of magnitude in mass).
+Nevertheless, the scatter at $M_{1500}>-20$ is very large (a factor of 50 in mass).
 This happens despite the fact that our sample is biased in favour of LBG and against galaxies with older/dustier stellar populations (none of our candidates has a best-fit E(B-V) larger than 0.2), whose search requires a different strategy.
 Should these galaxies be detected in future {\em JWST} analysis, we expect the measured scatter in \ml~to further increase.